soumya17-ops/Merchandise-website/README.md

 # Merchandise-website
-Create a merchandise website using HTML,CSS,JAVA SCRIPT.This is my BSC Final year Project.
+Create a merchandise website using HTML,CSS,JAVA SCRIPT.